Splunk to buy security intelligence-sharing startup TruStar

 “We founded TruStar to help security teams unlock the signal in their data to accelerate automation and power seamless intelligence sharing while preserving privacy in the cloud,” cofounder and CEO Patrick Coughlin said in a statement.
 “We’re thrilled to join Splunk.
 Combining TruStar with Splunk’s leading enterprise data platform will bring security and IT teams to a new level of integration, automation, and resilience.”

-Merritt said chief information security officers (CISOs) and other security leaders are taking an increasingly data-centric approache to security.
+Merritt said chief information security officers (CISOs) and other security leaders are taking an increasingly data-centric approach to security.

 “At its core, security is a data problem, particularly in today’s hybrid and multicloud era, where enterprises are overwhelmed with a massive amount of data.
 Normalized, prioritized intelligence is critical to the automation of security operations,” Merritt said.